Analysis | Where polling stands as the Supreme Court vaults into the top tier of campaign issues

 Ginsburg’s empty seat won’t only be a point of focus for Republicans, of course.
 Democrats, particularly those concerned about reproductive issues, will likely see the moment with similar urgency.

 The presidential race has been fairly static for months.
-This is the sort of jolt which might start shifting its trajectory.
+This is the sort of jolt that which might start shifting its trajectory.